-The WMI mower, including any defective part, must be returned to an Authorized WMI Service Dealer within the warranty period.
-The expense of lost production time and delivering the mower to the Authorized WMI Service Dealer for warranty work and the expense of returning it to the Owner after repair will be paid for by the Owner.
-WMI's responsibility is limited to making the required repairs and no claim of breach of warranty shall be cause for cancellation or rescission of the contract of sale of any WMI mower.
-This Warranty does not cover any mower that has been subject to misuse, neglect, negligence, burning in any fire, flooded by water, damaged in an accident, or that has been operated or maintained in any way contrary to the operating and maintenance instructions as specified in the Owner's Manual.
-The Warranty does not apply to any damage to the mower that is the result of improper maintenance or to any mower or parts that have not been assembled or installed as specified in the Owner's Manual.
-The Warranty mower that has been altered or modified changing performance or durability.
-In addition, the Warranty does not extend to repairs made necessary by normal wear, or by the use of parts or accessories which, in the reasonable judgment of WMI, are either incompatible with the WMI mower or adversely affect its operation, performance or durability.
+The Mower, including any defective part, must be returned to an Authorized WMI Service Dealer within the warranty period.
+The expense of lost production time and delivering the Mower to the Authorized WMI Service Dealer for warranty work and the expense of returning it to the Owner after repair will be paid for by the Owner.
+WMI's responsibility is limited to making the required repairs and no claim of breach of warranty shall be cause for cancellation or rescission of the contract of sale of any WMI power equipment.

+This Warranty does not cover any WMI power equipment that has been subject to misuse, neglect, negligence, burning in any fire, flooded by water, damaged in an accident, or that has been operated or maintained in any way contrary to the operating and maintenance instructions as specified in the Owner's Manual.
+The Warranty does not apply to any damage to the Mower that is the result of improper maintenance; or to any WMI power equipment or parts that have not been assembled or installed as specified in the Owner's Manual.
+The Warranty does not cover WMI power equipment that has been altered or modified changing performance or durability.
+In addition, the Warranty does not extend to repairs made necessary by normal wear, or by the use of parts or accessories which, in the reasonable judgment of WMI, are either incompatible with the Mower or adversely affect its operation, performance or durability.

-WMI reserves the right to change or improve the design of any mower without assuming any obligation to modify any mower previously manufactured.
+WMI reserves the right to change or improve the design of any WMI power equipment without assuming any obligation to modify any WMI power equipment previously manufactured.

-All other implied warranties are limited in duration to the two (2) year warranty period or ninety (90) days for mowers used for rental purposes.
-Accordingly, any such implied warranties including merchantability, fitness for a particular purpose, or otherwise, are disclaimed in their entirety after the expiration for the appropriate two (2) year or ninety (90) day warranty period.
+All other implied warranties are limited in duration to the applicable one (1) year or two (2) year warranty period or ninety (90) days for units used for rental purposes.
+Accordingly, any such implied warranties including merchantability, fitness for a particular purpose, or otherwise, are disclaimed in their entirety after the expiration for the appropriate one (1) year, two (2) year, or ninety (90) day warranty period.

 WMI's obligation under this Warranty is strictly limited to the repair or replacement of defective parts and WMI does not assume, or authorize anyone to assume for them, any other obligation.
 Some states do not allow limitations on how long an implied warranty lasts, so the above limitation may not apply.

-WMI assumes no responsibility for incidental, consequential or other damages including, but not limited to, expense for gasoline, expense of delivering the mower to an Authorized WMI Service Dealer and expense of returning it to the Owner, damage by fire, mechanic's travel time, telephone charges, rental of a like product during the time warranty repairs are being performed, travel, loss or damage to personal property, loss of revenue, loss of use of the power equipment, loss of time or inconvenience.
+WMI assumes no responsibility for incidental, consequential or other damages including, but not limited to, expense for gasoline, expense of delivering the Mower to an Authorized WMI Service Dealer and expense of returning it to the Owner, damage by fire, mechanic's travel time, telephone charges, rental of a like product during the time warranty repairs are being performed, travel, loss or damage to personal property, loss of revenue, loss of use of the Mower, loss of time or inconvenience.
 Some states do not allow the exclusion or limitation of incidental or consequential damages, so the above limitation or exclusion may not apply.